Rates, discounts and monetary transactions

 1. Declaration or statement of settlement

 In real estate transactions, parties receive a settlement statement prior to the execution of the deed(s).
-This statement lists the amounts due, receivable, and payable, including—in principle—the purchase price, the mortgage amount, transfer tax, VAT, land registry costs, disbursements, KNB quality fund payments, brokerage fees, business expenses to be settled, the security deposit, daily interest due, and our fee.
-Note: the costs of the mortgage deed (our fee, investigation costs, registration fees, and VAT) are deductible for income tax purposes.
+This statement lists the amounts due, receivable, and payable, including—in principle—the purchase price, the mortgage amount, transfer tax, VAT, land registry costs, disbursements, KNB quality fund payments, brokerage fees, business expenses to be settled, the security deposit, daily interest due, and our fees.
+Note: the costs of the mortgage deed (our fees, research costs, registration fees, and VAT) are deductible for income tax purposes.

 2. Quality accounts

-By law, a civil-law notary is required to maintain one or more trust accounts, also known as escrow accounts or trust accounts.
-Such accounts hold funds entrusted to the civil-law notary by third parties in connection with the notary's work, resulting in a payment obligation from one party to the other.
-For example, in the transfer of a property, where cash flows flow between the buyer, bank, and seller.
-With a trust account, the civil-law notary keeps the funds of clients and third parties separate from their own office assets.
+By law, a notary is required to maintain one or more quality accounts, also known as escrow accounts or third party accounts.
+Such accounts hold funds entrusted to the notary by third parties in connection with the notary's services, resulting in a payment obligation from one party to the other.
+For example, in the transfer of a property, where cash flows flow between the purchaser, bank, and seller.
+With a quality account, the notary keeps the funds of clients and third parties separate from his own office assets.
 This protects the funds of clients and third parties from improper use or bankruptcy.
 Without this special legal provision, clients who deposited money in the notary's account might lose (part of) their money if the notary were to go bankrupt.

-MAES Notaries banks with ABN AMRO Bank and Rabobank.
+MAES notarissen banks with Rabobank and ABN AMRO Bank.
 Our quality accounts are:

 IBAN NL91 RABO 0170 0703 60